 Canada Northern Lights Holidays

-With its northern provinces extending deep into the Arctic Circle, Canada offers some fantastic locations to see the northern lights in some of the world’s great wildernesses.
-Combined with a host of thrilling winter activities and picturesque snow-covered scenery, Canada is a northern lights holiday destination that’s hard to beat.
+With its northern provinces extending deep into the Arctic Circle, Canada offers some fantastic locations for northern lights holidays in some of the world’s great wildernesses.
+Combined with a host of thrilling winter activities and picturesque snow-covered scenery, Canada is an aurora holiday destination that’s hard to beat.

 Where can you see the northern lights in Canada?